Home > Facade > Efficient Use of Glass in Façade & Fenestration

 For thousands of years, Glass was thought of as something to look at.
 It was valued in making precious objects for decorating purposes.
 Glass really became useful when it was thought of as something to look through.
 The ancient art is now a medium of architectural advertisement.

 Glass is architectural.
 Its transparency, masking, fabrication ability, adaptability and specialisation highlight its suitability for structures.
-To meet the specific construction needs, glass can be made transparent, translucent, opaque, diffused or stained by mechanical or chemical means.
+To meet the specific construction needs, it can be made transparent, translucent, opaque, diffused or stained by mechanical or chemical means.
 Processed and cured correctly, it is sound insulating, heat absorbent, heat reflecting, weather resistant, non-abrasive, and incombustible.

 It starts with understanding the building requirements and selecting the optimum basic glass and its processing.
 With logical and correct selection, glass can be a very useful and friendly material by providing optimum daylight, energy efficiency, sound insulation, comfort and wellness, while being safe from injuries to human beings.
 An incorrect selection can result in just the opposite by being a source of excessive heat gain or loss, glare, discomfort and risk of injury from glass.